I am taking my mum to Las Vegas in April for our special birthdays. I will be 30 and my mum will be 50. What are the

+Canyon, wild land of red mountains and desert views (http://www.redrockcanyonlv.org/).
+Go in the morning, so you can see all the birds and a surprising number of other wild life, and the scenic drive is beautiful.
+I love this as a break from the lights and bustle of Las Vegas.
+I hope you enjoy your trip! almost 6 years ago

+My top experiences to offer would be:

-Have fun. about 8 years ago
+(This time) Have fun. about 8 years ago

 If you are interested in seeing a show, la reve is amazing.
 Otherwise, just walking the strip and going through the hotels (as well as seeing the free entertainment such as Bellagio fountains) is awe inspiring!
-Been ther probably 15 times in the past 4 years and absolutely love it. almost 6 years ago
+Been ther probably 15 times in the past 4 years and absolutely love it. over 6 years ago

 Here are my favorites along the strip: (1) Bellagio: singing fountains outside are beautiful and free (http://www.bellagio.com/attractions/fountains-of-bellagio.aspx); the Conservatory & Botanic Garden, a seasonal display of flower sculptures, is also free and often breathtaking (http://www.bellagio.com/attractions/botanical-garden.aspx); if you like art, Bellagio's Gallery of Fine Art is small and always enjoyable (http://www.bellagio.com/attractions/gallery-of-fine-art.aspx); and don't miss the Chihuly chandelier over the check-in area--it really is stunning.

 (2) Paris, across the street from Bellagio: I like its small cafes for coffee and delicious breakfast in the morning; definitely go up the Eiffel Tower--admittance prices go up after 7pm, but the best time to go is before that, at dusk, so you can watch the sunset and the city gradually light up for the night--the view is so different in daytime and at night.
 The Bellagio fountains underneath look VERY different from above--well worth seeing both in daylight and all lit up at night (http://www.parislasvegas.com/casinos/paris-las-vegas/casino-entertainment/eiffel-tower-the-ride-detail.html).
 Mon Ami Gabi, a French bistro on Paris first floor, is one of my favorite places for lunch.
 Sit outside, so you can see the Bellagio fountains across the street and watch Las Vegas crowds, very colorful and strange (http://www.monamigabi.com/home/?loc=vegas)

+(3) If you have a car, only 30 minutes away from the Strip is the Red Rock Canyon, wild land of red mountains and desert views (http://www.redrockcanyonlv.org/).
+Go in the morning, so you can see all the birds and a surprising number of other wild life, and the scenic drive is beautiful.
+I love this as a break from the lights and bustle of Las Vegas.
+I hope you enjoy your trip! over 6 years ago

+My top experiences to offer would be: